craftcms/docs/docs/commerce/1.x/docs/address-model.md

 ### stateText
 Alias of `getStateText()`
-Returns the `stateName` if it exists, otherwise the related state's name.
+Returns the `stateName` if it exists, otherwise the related state’s name.

 ### stateName